NEUROFEEDBACK AND ADDICTION TREATMENT

-Brain waves are electrical impulses that travel through the brain.
+Brain waves are the electrical activity that travels through the brain.
 These waves are divided into different categories, including beta, alpha, theta, and delta waves.
 Each type of wave has a different frequency and is associated with a different state of mind.

-The risks of neurofeedback therapy are minimal.
+The risks of neurofeedback treatments are minimal.
 The most common side effect is headaches, which typically go away after a few sessions.
-Neurofeedback therapy has been proven to be an effective treatment for addiction and mental health.
-It is safe, effective, and has few side effects.
+Neurofeedback therapy is a successful and safe treatment for addiction and mental health.
 If you or someone you know is struggling with addiction, neurofeedback therapy may be an option worth considering.

 Attention deficit hyperactivity disorder (ADHD) is a condition characterized by inattention, hyperactivity, and impulsivity.
 ADHD is most commonly diagnosed in young people.
 An estimated 8.8%of children aged 4-17 have ADHD.
 While ADHD is usually diagnosed in childhood, it does not only affect children.
 An estimated 4.4% of adults aged 18-44 have ADHD.

-With treatment, people with ADHD can be successful in school, work, and lead productive lives.
-Researchers are using new tools such as brain imaging to better understand the condition and to find more effective ways to treat and prevent ADHD.
+With treatment, people with ADHD can be successful in school and work, and lead productive lives.
+Researchers are using new tools, such as EEG to create a brain map–to better understand the condition and to find more effective ways to treat and prevent ADHD.

 Anxiety disorders are the most common mental health concern in the United States.
 Over 40 million adults in the U.S. (19.1%) have an anxiety disorder.
 Meanwhile, approximately 7% of children aged 3-17 experience issues with anxiety each year.
 Most people develop symptoms before age 21.